PiyushMe4/Indian-Urban-Resistome-Comparitive-Analysis/README.md

 ---

 ## Project Overview
-This repository serves as the official companion for the Master's dissertation **COMPUTATIONAL METAGENOMICS ANALYSIS OF ONE HEALTH-ORIENTED ANTIMICROBIAL RESISTANCE DYNAMICS OF WASTEWATER ACROSS FIVE MAJOR CITIES**.
+This repository serves as the official companion for the Master's dissertation **Computational Metagenomics Analysis of One-Health Oriented Antimicrobial Resistance Dynamics of Wastewater across 5 major Cities**.
 It provides processed datasets, publication-quality figures, metadata, and a transparent bioinformatics workflow.
 The emphasis of this repository is placed on scientific reproducibility, computational transparency, and long-term maintainability.

 ## Graphical Abstract
 ![Graphical Abstract](workflow/graphical_abstract.png)